swcarpentry/git-novice/instructors.md

     to motivate version control as a better way to collaborate and as a better way to back work up.

-*   Version control is typically taught after the shell, so collect learners' names during that session and create a repository for them to share with their names as both their IDs and their passwords.
+*   Version control is usually not the first subject in a workshop, so get learners to create a GitHub account after the session before.

-*   If your learners are advanced enough to be comfortable SSH, tell them they can use keys to authenticate on GitHub instead of passwords, but don't try to set this up during class: it takes too long, and is a distraction from the core ideas of the lesson.
+*   If your learners are advanced enough to be comfortable with SSH, tell them they can use keys to authenticate on GitHub instead of passwords, but don't try to set this up during class: it takes too long, and is a distraction from the core ideas of the lesson.

+*   When giving instructions,
-*   Be very clear what files learners are to edit and what user IDs they are to use when giving instructions: it is common for them to edit the file the instructor is working on rather than their own, or to use the instructor's user ID and password when committing.
+    be very clear which files learners are to edit: it is common for them to (for example) edit the instructor's biography rather than their own, or to use the instructor's user ID when committing.

 *   Be equally clear *when* they are to edit things: it's also common for someone to edit the file the instructor is editing